From 22 February 2017, you cannot make a new claim to Housing Benefit (HB) unless you meet one of the following conditions:

 - If you are a resident in supported exempt accommodation or you have been placed in temporary accommodation by Southampton City Council's Homelessness team you must inform Universal Credit of this and make a claim for Housing Benefit with Southampton City Council

-From 16 January 2019 you can also claim Housing Benefit if:
+From 15 May 2019 you can claim Housing Benefit if:

 What is a legacy benefit?